About NorthLink WA

 Does NorthLink WA allow for future public transport options?

 Yes.
 There is provision for future public transport options, including allowance for rail transport between the carriageways of Tonkin Highway.
-For more information, phone our Customer Information centre on 138 138.
+For more information, phone (08) 9326 3666 or visit the METRONET website .

 What environmental approvals is NorthLink WA subject to?

-Environmental approval has been granted to all sections of NorthLink WA.
+Environmental approval was granted to all sections of NorthLink WA.

-NorthLink WA has been assessed by the Commonwealth Department of the Environment and approved under the Environment Protection and Biodiversity Conservation (EPBC) Act.
+NorthLink WA was assessed by the Commonwealth Department of the Environment and approved under the Environment Protection and Biodiversity Conservation (EPBC) Act.

-The State Department of Environment Regulation has granted a Native Vegetation Clearing Permit.
+The State Department of Environment Regulation granted a Native Vegetation Clearing Permit.

-For more detail on environmental approvals see the Environment page on this website
+For more detail on environmental approvals see the Environment and Sustainability page on this website

 All species planned for the Southern Section are locally found within the Swan Coastal Plain area and will display an array of red, blue, white, and yellow flowers between the months of June and December.